 - In Gunnerkrigg Court, the names of the three most important locations in Antimony's life all start with G: the titular court, Good Hope Hospital, and Gillitie Wood.
 Don't know if that's just a coincidence or what.

-- In Everyday Heroes, Mr. Mighty and his two brothers are Marion, Michael, and Morrison.
+- Mr. Mighty and his two brothers are Marion, Michael, and Morrison.

 - Also, the neighborhood moms are Jane, Joan, Jenny, Ginny, June, Jan, and Jin; the single dads are John and Jean (French).

-- All of the FreakAngels have a hard 'k' sound in their name.
+- All of the FreakAngels have a 'k' or hard 'c' sound in their name.

-- Homestuck's main four share initials with their ectobiological ancestors; all of the Egbert-Harley-Crocker genetic clusterfuck have names beginning with J.
+- Homestuck's main four share initials with their ectobiological ancestors; all of the Egbert-Harley-Crocker-English genetic clusterfuck have names beginning with J.

 - In Avatar: The Last Airbender, the Fire Nation loves their Z's: Sozin, Azulon, Ozai, Azula, Zuko, Kuzon, and Zhao, although that's not a hard z like the others.
 The Water Tribe, on the other hand, is all about K's: Kana left Pakku and had Kya who married Hakoda and had Sokka and Katara.
 Yue (Water) and Iroh (Fire) are two exceptions, though.